BIBSYSDEV/nva-cristin-institutions/README.md

 * 200 - Ok, returns an array of 0-n subunits.
 * 400 - Bad request, returned if the parameters are invalid.
-* 500 - Internal server error, returned if a problem is encountered retrieving unitObject data
+* 500 - Internal server error, returned if a problem is encountered retrieving unit data